umbraco/organizer-guide/Organiser-Advice/virtual-meetups.md

 ## Format

 At the London in person 'formal' meetups we usually have two talks of around 40 minutes.
-We feel that's too passive for a virtual meetup and like to have two shorter talks, or just one long one.
+We felt that was too passive for a virtual meetup and we prefer having two shorter talks, or just one long one.

 It's important to leave time for some good questions and conversations between talks – it's a shame to have to cut things short if you have too much planned – and this helps keep attendees engaged.

+Remember to tailor your content to your audience

 ### News